14of 100

 Stay ahead of ticks in Katy

-The TickZone app (coming soon) alerts you when Katy's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Katy's risk spikes, so protection happens before the bite.